aribornstein/p2p-webRTC-handshake/README.md

 ## Notes

-- This is a basic implementation and may require further enhancements for production use, such as a more robust signaling mechanism.
+- This is a basic implementation and may require further enhancements for production use, such as a more robust signaling mechanism or security.
-- The peers must have a way to exchange URLs (e.g., chat, email, or any other messaging platform).
+- The peers must have a way to exchange URLs (e.g., chat, whatsapp, email, or any other messaging platform).
 - The application relies on browser support for WebRTC and the `pako` library.